Jaret Reddick: Built By Ninjas

 Built By Ninjas is a music video production group formed by Reddick and Heath Balderston.
 The group has produced music videos for MC Lars, Patent Pending, Palmdale, and Skyfox, as well as Bowling for Soup's music video for the song "Turbulence" and People on Vacation's video for the song "Where Do We Go."

 Producing Darlington singles

 In 2008, Reddick produced, co-wrote, and co-arranged two singles with solo artist Christy Darlington.
 SUV & Girls + Summer = Fun! were subsequently recorded at Valve Studios with Reddick producing.
-Reddick also sung backing vocals and performed guitar parts on the songs, with Christy performing lead vocal parts and guitar parts as well.
+Reddick also sung backing vocals and performed guitar parts on the songs, with Christy performing lead vocal parts and guitar parts.
 Erik Chandler performed the bass parts and also backing vocals, and Gary Wiseman performed the drum parts.
-These two singles would later be released digitally.
+These two singles were later released digitally.
 This collaboration was a result of Reddick & Bowling for Soup having known Darlington & performed concerts together in Dallas in the late 1990s, and a mutual liking and respect for each other's music.